Piraeus derby

-The Piraeus derby, is an association football and water polo rivalry between Ethnikos Piraeus and Olympiacos, the 2 teams representing the city of Piraeus.

-Ethnikos was founded on November 21, 1923 while Olympiacos was founded on March 10, 1925.
+The Piraeus derby, is a traditional association football and water polo rivalry between Ethnikos Piraeus and Olympiacos, the 2 teams representing the city of Piraeus, Greece.
+Ethnikos was founded on November 21, 1923, while Olympiacos was founded on March 10, 1925.
+The two teams are one of the most successful multi sports clubs in Greece in terms of honours, with Olympiacos being the team with the most titles in the five biggest team sports (football, basketball, water polo, volleyball and handball), while Ethnikos being fifth.